 The first floor of Hampton Mansion contains four large rooms used for entertaining and dining, plus the main hall.
 All rooms are visited on the tour.
 There is also a stop at the kitchen located in the east wing extension.

-SECOND FLOOR (no longer on the tour as of 2024)
+SECOND FLOOR (not part of the tour as of 2025)

 Prior to the COVID epidemic, the tour of Hampton Mansion also included the second floor.
-However, because the second floor is not accessible to disabled visitors due to stairs, and because the Park Superintendent is still skittish about putting a bunch of people into a small space, there are no plans as of 2024 to expand to the tour to how it was pre-COVID.
+However, because the second floor is not accessible to disabled visitors due to stairs, and because the banister on the staircase needs repair, as of this web page update in March 2025, the second floor is still not covered.
+This may have changed by the time you take the tour, but just be aware of the situation.
 I have, however, left up my second floor web pages with photos so you can see what they look like.
 There are six bedrooms in total, but only three are furnished.
 A fourth room is used as an exhibit area.
 The exhibits change every so often.

 With a few exceptions, use of any photograph on the National Park Planner website requires a paid Royalty Free Editorial Use License or Commercial Use License.
 See the Photo Usage page for details.